Types of Dishwashers Buying Guide

 Dishwashers deserve a lot of credit for taking care of the mess while you focus on the making.
 It’s important to find the ideal type of dishwasher for the way you create.
 The right dishwasher can help save time, effort and keep your kitchen running smoothly.
 Read on to learn more about the best dishwashers for you and get familiar with all your options.

 What are the Different Types of Dishwashers?

-Some common dishwasher types include front control, top control, portable, fully integrated and third rack dishwashers.
+Some common dishwasher types include front control, top control, portable, fully integrated, tall tub and third rack dishwashers.
 Keep in mind that these dishwasher options are not always mutually exclusive.
 A top control dishwasher can also have a third rack or be fully integrated, for instance.
 Different dishwasher types will also come in a variety of sizes with unique feature sets and styles.
-Explore the full selection of KitchenAid® dishwashers to learn more about the possibilities.
+Explore the full selection of KitchenAid® dishwashers to learn more.

 Model shown: KDFM404KBS